No need to wipe down groceries or takeout, experts say, but do wash your hands

+Has wiping down your groceries and take-out food become part of your coronavirus survival kit?

-The US Food and Drug Administration (FDA) is re-emphasizing there’s no real risk of getting the virus that causes Covid-19 that way.
+The US Food and Drug Administration (FDA) is re-emphasizing there’s no real risk of getting the virus that way.

 “We want to assure you there is currently NO evidence of human or animal food or food packaging being associated with transmission of the #COVID19,” the agency tweeted recently.